-If the child's situation does not appear to be improving, the DSL should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
+If the child's situation does not appear to be improving, the DSL should press for re-consideration to ensure their

 ROLE AND RESPONSIBILITIES OF THE SCHOOL DESIGNATED SAFEGUARDING LEAD at Crossflatts Primary School

 In accordance with Keeping Children Safe in Education, the governing body has appointed a senior leader as the Designated Safeguarding Lead (DSL) to take lead responsibility for safeguarding and child protection (including online safety) within school.
 In addition, we have Deputy Designated Safeguarding Leads (DDSL's), who have been trained to the same standard and as such safeguarding activities are delegated to them.
 However, the ultimate lead responsibility for child protection remains with the DSL.